 One of the biggest difficulties many have when facing change is they set unrealistic goals for themselves.
 Naturally, when those goals are not fulfilled, this leaves us with a feeling of hopelessness and isolation. ³

-What unrealistic goals look like vary from person to person.
-With that in mind, it can be difficult to identify what goals are unrealistic and which are possible.
-Furthermore, we may always have the idea that anything we put our minds to is possible.
+What unrealistic goals look like varies from person to person.
+With that in mind, it can be difficult to identify unrealistic and possible goals.
+Furthermore, we may always think that anything we put our minds to is possible.

-With all this, it’s important to take a step back and really consider what we’re capable of doing.
-Naturally, there are things you’re capable of that you’re simply not aware of as this time.
+With all this, it’s important to take a step back and consider our capabilities.
+Naturally, there are things you’re capable of that you’re simply unaware of right now.
 However, we can also safely assume there are things you’re capable of that you’re not following through with as of this time.

-In terms of developing goals, it’s best to start small and work your way up.
-For example, if you’re ultimate goal is to lose weight, have a set end goal (let’s say, losing 100lbs).
-From there, create smaller goals that can be accomplished on a weekly or monthly basis (losing 10lbs per month for a period of 10 months).
+To develop goals, it’s best to start small and work your way up.
+For example, if you’re ultimate goal is to lose weight, have a set end goal (let’s say, losing 100 lbs).
+From there, create smaller goals that can be accomplished on a weekly or monthly basis (losing 10 lbs per month for 10 months).

-By creating smaller goals that work towards a larger goal, your brain will naturally feel rewarded in each little accomplishment. ⁴ On top of this, it will become easier to understand what habits need to be formed in order to reach these smaller goals.
+By creating smaller goals that work towards a larger goal, your brain naturally feels rewarded for each little accomplishment. ⁴ On top of this, it will become easier to understand what habits need to be formed to reach these smaller goals.

-Not to mention, by accomplishing smaller (and eventually bigger) goals, you’ll likely find things you’re capable of that didn’t seem possible previously.
+Not to mention, by accomplishing smaller (and eventually bigger) goals, you’ll likely find things you’re capable of that didn’t seem previously possible.
 By taking goals one step at a time, you end up creating a snowball effect for yourself.

 5.)
 Take the Time to Self-Reflect

-If you go about completing your goals, you’re going to experience a new set of confidence.
+If you go about completing your goals, you’ll experience a new set of confidence.
 This is good and something you can celebrate.

 However, it’s not something that should get out of hand.
 With a new-found confidence, our ego will naturally get in the way.
 Depending on the type of person you are, this can be of an issue.